h5law/h5law.github.io/posts/war.md

 But hear this.

-Perhaps the war was never meant for victory.
+Perhaps the war was never meant for victory

 Perhaps courage is simply allowing the war to rage.

 Not elevating one voice to rule over the other,

-Not demanding submission, but recognizing the indelible reality of even the most fractured wounds.
+Not demanding submission, but recognising the indelible reality of even the most fractured wounds.

 And if you find yourself smiling,